Outreach

 blessings fence

 What started out as a one-time project for the season of Epiphany has now become a continuous ministry, to which our neighbors in Oregon Hill also contribute.
-During the winter months, we hang hats, scarves, and other small but warm articles of clothing on the iron fence in front of the sanctuary.
+During the winter months, parishioners are encouraged to bring and hang hats, scarves, jackets, and other warm articles of clothing on the iron fence in front of the church.
 Folks passing by are invited to take what they need.
-We then transition to hanging more seasonly appropriate items during the warmer months.
-In the summer months, you'll even find small bags of fresh produce, cards, small bags of gum or snacks, and other little items to help those in need.
+In the summer months, you'll find small bags of fresh produce, cards, small bags of gum or snacks, and other little items to help those in need - and sometimes we don't even know who the folks are who are bringing these things!

 st. andrew's school